 The Village of Fox Lake has prepared an outfall map under the original NOI, to allow for tracking of dry weather flow inspections and outfall maintenance.
+The Village is working on a GIS program for all stormwater outlets and tracking and will have it completed in Year 14.

-Measurable Goal(s): -Review and revise enhanced SMPP template language, provided by QLP, related to the provision by end of Year 12. -Implement, and track progress, of BMPs.
+Measurable Goal(s): -Review and revise enhanced SMPP template language, provided by QLP, related to the provision by end of Year 14. -Implement Tracking Program of Outfalls in GIS. -Implement, and track progress, of BMPs as described in the SMPP.

-The Village reviewed the current outflow maps in Year 12 and no changes were made.
-The Village has purchased a GIS mapping system in Year 12 and the outflow maps will be added in Year 13.
+The Village reviewed the current outflow maps and made no changes in Year 13.
+The village purchased a GIS system in Year 12 and has completed mapping of the water and sewer system.
+The stormwater maps will be converted to the GIS system in Year 14.